This gorgeous, easy to make Rocky Road Wreath is a great centrepiece for a Christmas table this festive season.

-- Once set, remove the trees from the cardboard and baking paper.
+- Once set, remove the from the mould by turning upside down and taping gently.

-- Decorate how you wish - Melt some white chocolate to drizzle over the trees and use some to stick other decorations on.
+- Decorate how you wish - Melt some white chocolate to drizzle over the wreath and use some to stick other decorations on.

 - Let it sit for 5 minutes on the bench before cutting.